 According to General Municipal Law §6-n, must be used to pay liability, casualty and other types of losses, except losses incurred for which the following types of insurance may be purchased: life, accident, health, annuities, fidelity and surety, credit, title residual value and mortgage guarantee.
 In addition, this reserve may not be used for any purpose for which a special reserve may be established pursuant to law (for example, for unemployment compensation insurance).
-The reserve may be established by Board action, and funded by budgetary appropriations, or such other funds as may be legally appropriated.
+The reserve may be established by Board action and funded by budgetary appropriations, or such other funds as may be legally appropriated.
 There is no limit on the amount that may be accumulated in the Insurance Reserve; however, the annual contribution to this reserve may not exceed the greater of \$33,000 or 5% of the budget.
 Settled or compromised claims up to \$25,000 may be paid from the reserve without judicial approval.
+This reserve is accounted for in the General Fund under Restricted Fund Balance.